faush01/EmbyToolbox/ImdbRating/README.md

 ## Imdb Ratings

-Collection of scripts and examples on how to drive selenium to process data on a web page
+Collection of scripts and examples on how to use the Selenium WebDriver to process data on a web page.
+Currently using the Firefox WebDriver.